-You can have all this for less than you’d pay for a take-away meal.
+You can have all this for less than you’d pay for a take-away meal for two.
 But unlike a take-away, the benefits of this training will last your entire career.

 Click the link below to get full access to the course videos and workbook.

 Self-harm can be confusing and bewildering for both staff and service-users.
 Ideas about ‘manipulation’ or a ‘cry for help’ do little or nothing to help prevent future self-harm.
 This interactive webinar explores some alternative notions and examines ways that support workers can make a difference in a genuinely difficult situation.